Introduction to Welding Processes

 Basic CNC Programming

 Introduction to the theory and applications of programming and operation of CNC cutting equipment.
 Set up of equipment, electrical concepts, absolute and incremental programming, and use of computer software to create programs.
 CAD/CAM software is used to produce programs as well as trouble shooting programs.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): WEL102 or EDT107.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): WEL102.
 Fall Only.

 Introduction to robotics, robot classification and the application of robotics to the welding industry.
 Study includes the safety of robotics in industrial applications and the different types of end effectors.
 Lab work includes operating various robotic systems using computer and teach pendant modes.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): WEL120.
 Spring Only.